About this artwork

 - Unmarked recto; inscribed verso, lower left to lower center, in black ink: "# 485 Bay/Sky Series Provincetown 1977 Joel Meyerowitz 1981"

-- Restricted gift of the National Endowment for the Arts
+- Purchased with funds provided by the National Endowment for the Arts